Why CoStar Group Inc. (CSGP)’s Most Recent Report Reveals Some Hints About Its Future

 Analysts’ Opinion of CSGP

-Many brokerage firms have already submitted their reports for CSGP stocks, with RBC Capital Mkts repeating the rating for CSGP by listing it as a “Outperform.”
-The predicted price for CSGP in the upcoming period, according to RBC Capital Mkts is $85 based on the research report published on January 11th of the current year 2022.
+Many brokerage firms have already submitted their reports for CSGP stocks, with Truist repeating the rating for CSGP by listing it as a “Buy.”
+The predicted price for CSGP in the upcoming period, according to Truist is $70 based on the research report published on February 23rd of the current year 2022.

-Stephens, on the other hand, stated in their research note that they expect to see CSGP reach a price target of $109.
-The rating they have provided for CSGP stocks is “Overweight” according to the report published on July 21st, 2021.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see CSGP reach a price target of $60, previously predicting the price at $85.
+The rating they have provided for CSGP stocks is “Outperform” according to the report published on February 23rd, 2022.

-Goldman gave a rating of “Buy” to CSGP, setting the target price at $979 in the report published on March 15th of the previous year.
+Needham gave a rating of “Buy” to CSGP, setting the target price at $70 in the report published on February 23rd of the current year.

 Insider Trading